a white pill with blue background

 OxyContin is derived from the opium poppy plant.
 It works on the brain’s opioid receptors to change how the body interprets and responds to pain, providing effective pain relief.

-The higher strengths of OxyContin should only be used if a person is already used to the medication.
+The higher strengths should only be used if a person is already used to the medication.
 Strengths of 40 milligrams or more can cause an opioid overdose and death in someone not tolerant of opioids.

 OxyContin immediate-release tablets start to work within 15 to 30 minutes of ingestion.
 The peak pharmaceutical effects can be felt within 1 hour, and OxyContin’s effects last between 3 to 6 hours, depending on the individual’s pain levels and opiate tolerance.